 Slipping into the clear water, I swim towards the waterfall and lie back, looking up towards the bluest of skies.
 The waterfall and the rocks from which it is tumbling may be manmade but it is nevertheless a cooling sound in the heat of the day.
-I slowly float beneath the fronds of a palm tree (a real one) as the skyscrapers of Dubai come into view; the juxtaposition of beachside resort and gleaming city towers mesmerises me.
+I slowly float beneath the fronds of a palm tree (a real one) as the Dubai skyscrapers come into view; the juxtaposition of beachside resort and gleaming city towers mesmerises me.

-While I knew I would love the old town’s souks and activities such as the fabulous food tour with Frying Pan Adventures, what I didn’t see coming, on a recent visit to Dubai, was just how much I would utterly adore the cityscape of bright, shiny, modern, gigantic and simply stunning skyscrapers.
+While I knew I would love the old town’s souks and activities such as the fabulous food tour with Frying Pan Adventures, what I didn’t see coming, on a recent visit to Dubai, was just how much I would utterly adore the cityscape of bright, shiny, modern, gigantic and simply stunning Dubai skyscrapers.

 Dubai is a city that has always fascinated me.
 It’s not my usual style city break that’s for sure – think shabby chic in Paris or exploring the ancient sites in Rome – yet for many years now I have yearned to visit Dubai, known as the City of Gold thanks to the vast amounts that change hands every day in the famous gold souks.

-While no manmade structures could ever surpass Mother Natures’ handy work, the city is never-the-less a magnificent sight, rising up out of the vast desert sands that surround it.
+While no manmade structures could ever surpass Mother Natures’ handy work, the city is never-the-less a magnificent sight, rising out of the vast desert sands that surround it.

 The Burj Khalifa

-If you have ever read my tale about overcoming my fear of heights in Bologna, you may well have questioned my sanity had you borne witness to my excitement at the prospect of ascending the Burj Kahlifa, the tallest building in the world.
+If you have ever read my tale about overcoming my fear of heights in Bologna, you may well have questioned my sanity had you borne witness to my excitement at the prospect of ascending the Burj Khalifa, the tallest building in the world.
 (I think skipping was involved but let’s keep that just between us if that’s OK.)

-And what a sight it is, glistening in the morning sunshine before a backdrop of deep blue sky with just a smattering of white, wispy clouds floating by.
-It took 6 years to build, finishing in 2010.
+And what a sight it is, glistening in the morning sunshine before a backdrop of deep blue sky with only a smattering of white, wispy clouds floating by.
+It took six years to build, finishing in 2010.
 Its potential successor, Kingdom Tower in Jeddah, on the banks of the Red Sea in Saudi Arabia, will be a staggering kilometre in height and was started last year.
 But for now, at least, the Burj Khalifa still reigns supreme as the tallest building in the world.

 On the day of our visit, I stand at its feet and gaze up in awe of the 830 meters of smooth, shining glass that rises up before me.
-We’re joining the ‘At the Top’ experience and I’m eager to start.
+We’re joining the ‘At the Top’ experience, and I’m eager to start.
 Luckily the weather is on our side that day.
 Our tickets are already booked, as they do sell out, and leaving it to the last minute to check on the weather is risky (and more expensive than booking in advance online).

 We are shown into a dedicated lift and start the ascent.
-The floor counter whizzes past numbers at an alarming rate and before we know it we reach our final destination, floor 125.
+The floor counter whizzes past numbers at an alarming rate, and before we know it, we reach our final destination, floor 125.
 Stepping out onto the viewing terrace I look up at the tower which still seems to carry on forever, up and up into the sky.
 There are another 37 floors above us.
 Looking down the 456 meters to the ground, the neighbouring skyscrapers take on a diminutive appearance as the city stretches out before me.
 The views are staggering; a not-to-be-missed experience for any first-time visitor.
 While I may get giddy if I look down an escalator or a steep flight of stairs, there is no such feeling here, just pure wonderment.